 Georgetown Google Apps can also be viewed from other Web browsers.
 You may need to use other Web browsers for other GU applications.

 Note: UIS recommends strongly you use the Gmail and Google Calendar apps to access your mail and calendar.
+The apps are available in the App Store and Google Play for iPhone/iPad and Android devices, respectively.

 - Setting Up Google Apps on iPhone (iOS10)